Linuxfabrik/monitoring-plugins/check-plugins/librenms-validate/README.md

 `Not allowed to run the validation as "librenms".
 Add a sudo rule for ...`

 The monitoring user may not run that exact command as the LibreNMS user.
-Install the `LF_LIBRENMS_VALIDATE` block from the [sudoers files](https://github.com/Linuxfabrik/monitoring-plugins/tree/main/assets/sudoers) and check it with `visudo -c -f /etc/sudoers.d/<file>`, then confirm the result with `sudo -l -U icinga`.
+Install the `LF_LIBRENMS_VALIDATE` block from the [sudoers files](https://github.com/Linuxfabrik/monitoring-plugins/tree/main/assets/sudoers) and check it with `visudo --check --file=/etc/sudoers.d/<file>`, then confirm the result with `sudo --list --other-user=icinga`.

 The rule lists each permitted command with its exact arguments, so the same message appears when the installation is somewhere other than `/opt/librenms`, when PHP is not at `/usr/bin/php`, when `--user` names a different account, or when `--group` asks for one of the optional groups the rule does not cover.
 The message quotes the command that was refused, so compare it line by line with what the rule allows.

 ### `LibreNMS refuses to validate itself as root.`

 `--user` points at `root` and the sudo rule permits it, so the validation started and LibreNMS exited rather than run under that account.
-Set `--user` to the account that owns the installation, which `getent passwd librenms` or `ls -ld /opt/librenms` will name.
+Set `--user` to the account that owns the installation, which `stat --format='%U' /opt/librenms` will name.

 ### `No LibreNMS installation found at "..."`